zVSciy/Florian-Friends-United-FFU/README.md

 - removed turkey and splited the chromium between bulgaria and sweden
 - added no tradeback to japan, manchu and siam
 - added "Show Speed In Construction View" to mod **Thanks to "Yes, Paimon"
 - added 15 Army/Navy/Air XP dayOne
+- added warn hotjoin decision for the hosttool country (Version 1 - News Popup)

 ### Air